 Suddenly, it was as if all of Broadway’s costume department threw up in her room.

-There were meltdowns over not being able to find Ariel’s shoes to wear with Sophia’s dress.
+There were meltdowns over not being able to find Ariel’s shoes to wear with Sophia’s dress – not to mention all the other princess dresses that were lost to the hurricane that went through her room.

-It finally clicked with me what I would do for the IKEA Billy Bookcase Hack that HomeRight asked me to participate in – it would become a DIY Dress Up Closet.
+It was around that time that a great idea finally hit me as to what I would do for the IKEA Billy Bookcase Hack that HomeRight asked me to participate in – it would become a super cute kids dress up closet.

 I can’t begin to tell you how much the kid loves her new dress up storage.
 I’ve only heard that many “wows” from her once or twice before.